Scionar/lunch-train/README.md

 change the configuration.
 By default authentication credentials are overwritten by docker-compose configuration.
 This file is not included to Git for safety.

-## Build with local configuration
+## Build with development configuration

-* Run in project root command `yarn run docker-local`.
+* Run in project root command `yarn run docker-development`.
 * Check in browser [http://localhost:80](http://localhost:80).

 Speciality of local configuration is that there is no Docker image build.
 App